Cycling: UAE Tour canceled after positive coronavirus tests

-The Council did not name the riders concerned but said that all of the race participants, staff and organizers were being screened for the flu-like virus.
+The Council did not identify anyone but said that all of the race participants, staff and organizers were being screened for the flu-like virus.

 “The decision has been taken to ensure protection of all the race’s participants,” the Council said in a statement, adding that “safety comes at the top of all priorities.”

-Note: (This story clarifies intro as identity of those who tested positive for coronavirus is unknown)